solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

   - Explain NFTs and how they're represented on the Solana network
   - Explain the role of the Metaplex Token Metadata program
   - Create and update NFTs using the Metaplex JS SDK
+description:
+  "How to create NFTs in TypeScript with Metaplex Metdadat program and Irys permanent storage service."
 ---

-## Summary
+### Summary

 - **Non-Fungible Tokens (NFTs)** are SPL Tokens with an associated metadata account, 0 decimals, and a maximum supply of 1
 - **Metadata** attaches additional properties to token mints (both NFTs and regular tokens).
-For NFTs, metadata includes the token name and a link to a offchain JSON file.
+For NFTs, metadata includes the token name and a link to an offchain JSON file.
 This JSON file includes links to artwork and other media files, any special traits the NFT has, and more.
 - The **Metaplex Token Metadata** program is an onchain program that attaches